 Today third-party certifications are the most reliable way for consumers to know where their food comes from and how it was treated.
-Animal welfare certifications empower consumers with trusted information so that they can buy products that match their values.
+Animal welfare certifications empower consumers who eat meat with trusted information so that they can buy products that more closely match their values.
 They also help consumers decipher true higher-welfare products from those labeled with “humane washing” marketing.
 As consumer demand for higher-welfare products and transparency in our food system grow, welfare certifications are essential to making better purchasing decisions and improving animal welfare.
 The leading certifications in the United States that make a meaningful difference for animals are Certified Humane, Global Animal Partnership (GAP), Animal Welfare Approved (AWA), and American Grassfed.
 Each certification is driven by their own values and set by their own animal welfare standards.
 All of these certifications are designed to improve the lives of farmed animals while creating transparency and trust in a broken food system.
 But not all certifications are equal, and it’s hard to know who to trust.

 Not All Certifications are Created Equal

 Given all of the choices that we have today, how can we be sure that the products we buy align with our values?
 One way is to understand what labels and certification standards actually mean.
 Some certifications have more stringent welfare standards than others, and within some certifications there may be multiple tiers that designate important welfare differences.
 Product packaging more often than not fails to communicate these variations.
 To help consumers make more informed decisions we outlined the differences that the top third-party certifications make for farmed animals as well as highlighted areas where there’s room for improvement.